 Students may be suspended due to repeated violations of any rule.
 The MAXIMUM punishment for any offense is expulsion, but suspension for more than 10 days or expulsion will be determined only by a disciplinary tribunal as outlined in the Hall County Board of Education Policy JCEB.

-When guilt is established and accepted by the student and parent, a negotiated waiver settlement may be considered based on the consequences the school administration would recommend to a tribunal.
-If the student, parent/guardian, and a hearing officer appointed by the superintendent accept this agreement, a tribunal will not be held.
+In lieu of a disciplinary tribunal, a negotiated waiver settlement may be considered based on the consequences the school administration would recommend to a tribunal.
+If the student/parent/guardian, and a hearing officer appointed by the superintendent accept this agreement, a tribunal will not be held.
 A waiver agreement does not grant a student permission to enroll in the The Foundry program.
 However, a student can be suspended with the option to apply for admission to The Foundry.
 The minimum stay at The Foundry is one semester.